 - 300 ml spring water

-Oil Hair Conditioner Cream is the best way to control frizzy and dry hair.
-It is made with highly effective ingredients like extra virgin olive oil and shea butter which makes hair soft and manageable and also boots hair growth.
+Virgin Olive Oil Hair Cream is the best way to control frizzy and dry hair.
+It’s made with highly effective ingredients like Lyrakis Family extra virgin olive oil and shea butter which makes hair soft and manageable and also boots hair growth.
 You will need only 4 ingredients:

 - 30 drops Rosemary essential oils